LaineZ/bcop/README.md

    1. On Ubuntu you can just run that command ``sudo apt install libaudio-dev libasound2-dev``
 5. ```cargo build``` also you can add ``--release`` option to reduce binary file size and speed up tracks operations
 6. ```cd target/debug```
 7. DONE!
-You can run in CLI Mode by instructions above
+You can run in TUI Mode by instructions above